lmorelato/tic-tac-toe/README.md

 This game allows two users to play together on different machines.

-**Update: A new version with small improvments and the frontend developed in React was recently added!**
+**UPDATE: A new version with small improvments and the frontend developed in React was recently added!**

 ## Game flow